A Mark, a Mission, a Brand, a Scar

-A Mark, a Mission, a Brand, a Scar is the third studio album by American band Dashboard Confessional.
+A Mark, a Mission, a Brand, a Scar is the third studio album by American rock band Dashboard Confessional.

 Background

 Dashboard Confessional started as the one-man acoustic project of vocalist/guitarist Chris Carrabba.
 The project's second album The Places You Have Come to Fear the Most (2001), released through independent label Vagrant Records, featured a full band on a few of the songs.
 The album become Vagrant's best-selling release.
 Lead single "Screaming Infidelities" became a hit at modern rock radio stations.
 The So Impossible EP, made in collaboration with guitarist Dan Hoerner of Sunny Day Real Estate, was released in December.

 It was followed by a companion piece, the Summers Kiss EP in April 2002.
 Later in 2002, Dashboard Confessional taped a performance for MTV's Unplugged series, which was later released as MTV Unplugged 2.0.
 As Dashboard Confessional was becoming a staple at radio and on MTV, the project solidified its line-up as a group: Carrabba, bassist Scott Schoenbeck, guitarist John Lefler and drummer Mike Marsh.
 In December, Carrabba revealed the next album's title: A Mark, a Mission, a Brand, a Scar.